sayedbaharun/aura/replit.md

-# WhatsApp AI Personal Assistant - Replit Project Guide
+# Aura - AI Personal Assistant - Replit Project Guide

 ## Overview

-This is a WhatsApp-integrated AI personal assistant application named "Aura" that manages calendars and appointments through conversational interactions.
+This is a Telegram and WhatsApp-integrated AI personal assistant application named "Aura" that manages calendars and appointments through conversational interactions.
 The system uses OpenAI for natural language processing and Google Calendar for appointment management.
-Users interact with Aura via WhatsApp, and administrators can monitor conversations and appointments through a web dashboard.
+Users interact with Aura primarily via Telegram (with optional WhatsApp support), and administrators can monitor conversations and appointments through a secure web dashboard.

 The application is built as a full-stack TypeScript application with a React frontend, Express backend, and PostgreSQL database.